The Impact of Ionic Anharmonicity on Superconductivity in Metal-Stuffed B-C Clathrates: Acknowledgments

 \section{Acknowledgments}

 This work was supported by the National Natural Science Foundation of China (Grant No. 12374008, 12022408, 12304013, 12374009, 12074138, 22131006, 52288102, and 52090024), the Interdisciplinary Integration and Innovation Project of JLU, Fundamental Research Funds for the Central Universities and the Program for JLU Science and Technology Innovative Research Team (JLUSTIRT), open project from state key laboratory of superhard materials (No. 202408), and College Student Innovation and Entrepreneurship Training Program (No. S202310183153).
 I.E. acknowledges financial support from the European Research Council (ERC) under the European Unions Horizon 2020 research and innovation program (Grant Agreement No. 802533), the Spanish Ministry of Science and Innovation (Grant No. PID2022142861NA-I00), the Department of Education, Universities and Research of the Eusko Jaurlaritza and the University of the Basque Country UPV/EHU (Grant No. IT1527-22), and Simons Foundation through the Collaboration on New Frontiers in Superconductivity (Grant No. SFI-MPS-NFS-00006741- 10).
+Y.-W.F. acknowledges the Extraordinary Grant of CSIC (No. 2025ICT122) and the IKUR Strategy-High Performance Computing and Artificial Intelligence (HPC$\&$AI) 2025-2026 of the Department of Science, Universities and Innovation of the Basque Government.
 Technical and human support provided by DIPC Supercomputing Center is gratefully acknowledged.